Reception of WikiLeaks: United States

-As for individual responses, government officials had mixed feelings.
 Although U.S. Secretary of State Hillary Clinton initially refused to comment on specific reports, she said that the leaks "put people's lives in danger" and "threatens national security".
 Former United States Secretary of Defense Robert Gates commented, "Is this embarrassing?
 Yes.
 Is it awkward?
 Yes.
 Consequences for U.S. foreign policy?
 I think fairly modest."
 Following the November 2010 release of United States diplomatic cables, Hillary Clinton denounced the group, saying, "this disclosure is not just an attack on America's foreign policy interests, it is an attack on the international community."
 Peter King, chairman of the Homeland Security Committee of the United States House of Representatives stated his support of Clinton's position for listing WikiLeaks as a "foreign terrorist organisation" explaining that "WikiLeaks presents a clear and present danger to the national security of the United States."
 In a contrary statement, secretary of Defense Robert Gates has said that concerns about the disclosures were "over-wrought" in terms of their likely adverse impact on ordinary diplomatic activities.
 Philip J. Crowley, United States Assistant Secretary of State for Public Affairs, stated on 2 December 2010 that the US State Department did not regard WikiLeaks as a media organisation.
 "WikiLeaks is not a media organisation.
 That is our view."